Skip to main content Skip to home page

 Refunds

 The TAA provides a process for making refund applications.
-You have five years from the date of the over payment in which to apply for a refund.
-You can apply for a refund of:
+You have 5 years from the date of the overpayment in which to apply for a refund.

-You may apply for a refund online through Payroll Tax (PTX) Express or by completing a refund application.
-We have three months to determine your claim.
-If we refuse to pay or offset some or the entire amount claimed, or the refund claim has not been decided within three months, you have the right to bring proceedings to recover that amount.
+You may apply for a refund through our online portal Payroll Tax (PTX) Express, or by completing a refund application.
+We have 3 months to determine your claim.
+If we refuse to pay or offset some or the entire amount claimed, or the refund claim has not been decided within 3 months, you have the right to bring proceedings to recover the amount overpaid.

-However, you need to be aware that this action must be taken within three months of the date of the decision, or the date on which a decision was due to be made.
+However, you need to be aware that this action must be taken within 3 months of the date of the decision, or the date on which a decision was due to be made.

 Refer to our ruling on refunds for more guidance.